Dehypnotic/comfyui-numbered-text/README.md

 ---

-### Design choices and limitations
-Numbering happens server-side when the graph evaluates, not live inside the input field.
-ComfyUI custom nodes can’t modify frontend behavior without a small JS extension.

-numbered_preview is meant for display nodes and updates on run.
-For true live line numbers inside the input, a frontend module (JS/CSS) is required.

----

 ### Customization
 Change default text: set the input default to “” if you don’t want to start with “1. ”.